 - A letter of recommendation from a supervisor detailing your leadership skills, collaborative interactions, effective teaching practices, successful teaching/learning relationships with students and teachers and an understanding of the intentions and/or support of the project detailed by the applicant.
 The letter of recommendation should address the evaluation criteria that are listed in the attached rubric.

 Announcements of the winners will occur by the end of May.
 Recipients are expected to complete their project/activity by August.
-30, 2018.
-The award will be presented at the Fall 2017 WaSLA (Washington State Literacy Association) Conference, and includes complimentary registration to the conference.
+30, 2019.
+The award will be presented at the Fall 2018 WaSLA (Washington State Literacy Association) Conference.
+Recipients are asked to reserve funds needed (from the award) to attend the Fall Conference on Saturday, November 3, 2018.
 Recipients will speak briefly about their award at this event.
-Award recipients must submit a report to the award selection committee by August 30, 2018 about how the funds were used.
-While WaSLA will provide free registration to the 2017 Conference, any additional expenses (transportation, meals, and housing) will be borne by the winner or paid for out of the initial award.
+Award recipients must submit a report to the award selection committee by August 30, 2019 about how the funds were used.

 E-mail application to: Megan Sloan, Committee Chair at email@example.com

-Click on the link for the application for the Bonnie Campbell Hill Award: BCH award 2017
+Click on the link for the application for the Bonnie Campbell Hill Award: 2018BCHAwardApp updated

 |Administrator Award||This award recognizes an administrator who has effectively motivated, inspired, and supported others in the promotion of literacy.
 The award will be presented at the time of the State Leadership Workshop.||Administrator|